-His opera designs have been presented at Sarasota Opera, New Orleans Opera, Hawaii Opera Theatre, Opera Santa Barbara, Opera Grand Rapids, Opera Kentucky, Tulsa Opera, Townsend Opera, Fresno Grand Opera, UrbanArias, Merola Opera, Indiana University - Jacobs School of Music, San Francisco Conservatory of Music, and Opera San Jose where his eleven productions include the acclaimed production of Idomeneo presented by the Packard Humanities Institute and also the west coast premieres of Anna Karenina and the upcoming Silent Night.
+His opera designs have been presented at Sarasota Opera, New Orleans Opera, Hawaii Opera Theatre, Opera Santa Barbara, Opera Grand Rapids, Opera Kentucky, Tulsa Opera, Townsend Opera, Fresno Grand Opera, UrbanArias, Merola Opera, Indiana University - Jacobs School of Music, San Francisco Conservatory of Music, and Opera San Jose where his fourteen productions include the acclaimed production of Idomeneo presented by the Packard Humanities Institute and also the west coast premieres of Anna Karenina and Silent Night.

 His regional credits include designs at Pasadena Playhouse, La Jolla Playhouse, Asolo Repertory Theatre, Antaeus Theatre Company, Bucks County Playhouse, Royal George Theatre, ReVision Theatre, Stages Repertory Theatre, Hudson Stage Company, Gulfshore Playhouse, and the Catholic University of America.